mor1/mor1.github.io/content/blog/2015-04-09-inconstant-ruby.md

 ---
 title: Diamonds are a Chap's Best Friend
-subtitle: ...while Rubies are inconstant at best
+description: ...while Rubies are inconstant at best
 layout: post
 category: blog
 ---